中文官网1688 店铺

 Enter OSSD: The Modern Solid-State Standard

 OSSD stands for Output Signal Switching Device.
 Instead of using mechanical metal contacts, an OSSD output safety light curtain uses solid-state transistors (typically two redundant channels supplying 24V DC).
-Because there are no moving parts, there is zero risk of contact welding.
+Because there are no moving parts, an OSSD output has no contact-welding failure mode — the welded-contact risk that affects relay outputs does not apply here.

 But the real magic of OSSD is its self-diagnostic capability.
 It is continuously checking its own health using Test Pulses.